Senior Research Fellow

 We are looking for an enthusiastic researcher who can manage and contribute to the maintenance and development of the CareSearch and palliAGED websites and their associated resources, meeting project milestones and deliverables.
 The Senior Research Fellow will achieve strategic project objectives, contribute to the University’s industry partnerships and collaborations, and build reputation through quality publication.
 Leading and supporting a small and multidisciplinary project team, this role is an exciting opportunity to represent the University and the CareSearch project internally as well as at conferences, meetings, and forums.
 Some out of hour’s work including weekends, and interstate and overseas travel may be required.

 We are looking for a senior leader capable of managing several large projects and meeting deadlines with success.
 A developed researcher, the incumbent will have evidence of high-quality publication, attraction of competitive grants and an understanding of the palliative care service and associated end-of-life care considerations.
 Conceptual and analytical, our ideal candidate will have excellent communication skills and will be able to develop strong relationships with all stakeholders, including managing the research team, working with staff students, industry, and international collaborators.

 - Completion of a PhD or equivalent qualification in a relevant field including clinical, business, health informatics or policy.

-- An understanding of the role of evidence in clinical practice and service delivery.
+- An understanding of the role of evidence in clinical practice and health service delivery.

-- Demonstrated understanding of palliative care and end of life care issues and considerations in aged care.
+- Demonstrated understanding of palliative care and end of life care issues and considerations.